A bench trial is a court proceeding in which a judge, instead of a jury, reviews the evidence and delivers the final verdict.

-What is a Bench Trial?
+What Is a Bench Trial?

-Depending on the nature of the case, the judge rules on the question of the guilt or liability of the defendant.
 Bench trials are most commonly used in smaller court cases and legal areas.
 The judge that sits for the trial will often have certain expertise, depending on the nature of the trial.

-How Does Bench Trial Work?
+How Does a Bench Trial Work?

-When is a Bench Trial Used?
+When Is a Bench Trial Used?

 A bench trial can be used in a variety of different scenarios, but there are a few where it is most effective.
 The reasons for a bench trial include the following: